adityavkulkarni/sn_number_analyzer/README.md

 ## Overview

-The **SN Number Analyzer** is a Python-based tool designed to analyze and process serial numbers (SNs).
-This repository provides functionality to validate, process, and extract insights from serial numbers based on specific rules or patterns.
+The **SN Number Analyzer** is a Python-based tool designed to analyze and process a range of numbers.

 ## Installation